direnv/direnv/README.md

 * Load 12factor apps environment variables
 * Create per-project isolated development environments
 * Load secrets for deployment
+* Can be used as a replacement for all known terraform wrappers

 ## How it works